HEPTACOM/heptaconnect-docs/FAQ.md

 ## What minimum frequency for the cronjobs is supported?

 In the best case no cronjob is needed at all.
-The main goal is to work on events to achieve an almost live transfer can be achieved and no keep-updated cronjob is required.
+The main goal is to work on events to achieve an almost live transfer and no keep-updated cronjob is required.
 There are portals that need cronjobs as their system does not support events on changes by default.

 ## Why is there no mono-repository?

-Connecting everything inherits requiring a lot of dependencies
+Connecting everything inherits requiring a lot of dependencies.

 ## Can I add custom structures?